 * Airbus US assembly plant could get round import penalties

-MONTREAL/PARIS, Oct 17 (Reuters) - Airbus SE has agreed to buy a majority stake in Bombardier Inc's CSeries jetliner program, giving a powerful boost to the Canadian plane and train maker in its costly trade dispute with Boeing Co.
+MONTREAL/TOULOUSE, France, Oct 17 (Reuters) - Airbus SE has agreed to take a majority stake in Bombardier Inc's CSeries jetliner program, a deal that could allow the Canadian planemaker to sidestep U.S. tariffs threatened in a trade dispute with Boeing.

-While Bombardier will lose control of a plane program developed at a cost of $6 billion, it gives the CSeries improved economies of scale, a better sales network and, crucially, could change the power balance in the trade dispute with Boeing.
+While Bombardier will lose control of a project developed at a cost of $6 billion, it gives the CSeries improved economies of scale, a better sales network and, crucially, could change the power balance in Bombardier's costly trade dispute with Boeing.

-At 0815 GMT, Airbus shares were up 2.5 percent at 78.96 euros, the biggest rise by a European blue-chip stock.
+At 1130 GMT, Airbus shares were up 2.5 percent at 79 euros, one of the biggest rises by a European blue-chip stock.